dkounadis/emdiarization/README.md

-# EMDIARIZATION
+# EMdiarisation

-MATLAB code for
+MATLAB code for An EM algorithm for simultaneous Audio Source Separation and Diarization using NMF in STFT domain implementing this paper

 ```
 D. Kounades-Bastian, L. Girin, X. Alameda-Pineda, S. Gannot and R. Horaud,